Is Georgia an At-Fault State When It Comes to a Car Accident?

 We will also explain how Georgia’s being an at-fault state may impact your car accident lawsuit.

-In some states, if you get into a car accident, you just file a claim with your insurance company.
+In some states, if you get into a car accident, you just file a claim with your car insurance company.
 It doesn’t matter who was at fault.
 Whatever damage you suffered would be covered by your own insurance policy.

 Of course, when this happens, you’ll be responsible for paying the deductible.
 This could be a few hundred dollars or a thousand dollars.
 It all depends on the terms of your policy.
 It also depends on how much it costs to get your vehicle repaired.

-All Drivers in Georgia Are Legally Required to Maintain Auto Insurance
+All Drivers In Georgia Are Legally Required To Maintain Auto Insurance

 When you file your claim against the defendant’s insurance company, the goal is for it to be paid in full.
 Unfortunately, there is a chance that the other driver’s insurance policy limits aren’t high enough to cover 100% of your damages.